kapouer/express-dom/README.md

   can be disabled by a previous plugin using `settings.hide = false`.

 - png
-  sets policies for script, connect, style to 'self', and policies for font, img to `'self' https: data:`. outputs a screenshot of the rendered DOM.
+  sets policies for script, connect, style to 'self' 'unsafe-inline', and policies for font, img to `'self' https: data:`. outputs a screenshot of the rendered DOM.